Village St. George, Louisiana: Education

 East Baton Rouge Parish Public Schools serves Village St. George.

-Most of the community is served by Wildwood Elementary School.
+Zoned schools are as follows: Most of the community is served by Wildwood Elementary School.
 Some parts of northern Village St. George are zoned to Jefferson Terrace Elementary in Inniswold, and a small portion to the northwest is zoned to Westminster Elementary School in Westminster.
 Most of the area is served by Kenilworth Middle School, while Woodlawn Middle School serves a section in the north.
 As of 2016 Kenilworth is under the administration of the Recovery School District of Louisiana, and the portion of the Kenilworth zone which houses most of the CDP has Woodlawn Middle School, directly controlled by EBR Schools, as an option.
 Residents are served by Woodlawn High School in Old Jefferson.